Wearing flip flops to work in Costa Rica

 The advantage of working from home is that immigration is not going to check if you work or not.
 They don’t care if you wear shoes or flip flops.
 You can work as a perpetual tourist, and leave the country every 6 months.
 You’re not taking any job away from a Tico, so who is going to figure.

-Do you now also plan wearing flip flops to work and relocate to Costa Rica?
+Do you now also plan to wear flip flops to work and relocate to Costa Rica?
 Then contact us now for all your real estate needs.

 The grammar of the Spanish version of this blog was checked and corrected by Wagner Freer of Spanish School for Residents and Expats.
 We strongly recommend this language school as your best choice to learn Spanish, click here to contact them.